Carnegie Mellon Robotics Academy: Software Foundations

 • Solve challenges such as “Park in the Stall” by combining camera feedback with motor control.

-Session 8: Sensing and Movement Mini-Project
+Sensing and Movement Mini-Project

 • Design a program that integrates multiple sensors and motor control.